babley/NENARegistryRFC/README.md

 # NENARegistryRFC
-Working file for developing an omnibus RFC to move and update registries from NENA Registry System to IANA in according with NENA-STA-010.3 and NENA-STA-021.
+Working file for developing an omnibus RFC to move and update registries from NENA Registry System to IANA registries in accordance with NENA-STA-010.3 and NENA-STA-021, as well as other potential standards documents and proposals unique to this document.